openbsd/xenocara/lib/mesa/docs/drivers/llvmpipe.rst

    perf record -g /my/application perf report

-When run inside Linux perf, llvmpipe will create a ``/tmp/perf-XXXXX.map`` file with symbol address table.
+When run inside Linux perf, LLVMpipe will create a ``/tmp/perf-XXXXX.map`` file with symbol address table.
 It also dumps assembly code to ``/tmp/perf-XXXXX.map.asm``, which can be used by the ``bin/perf-annotate-jit.py`` script to produce disassembly of the